krimtonz/gzinject/README.md

 Options:
-  -i, --channelid=ID           New Channel ID For Pack and Inject actions (default: none) -t, --title=title            New Channel ID for pack or inject actions (default: none) -h, --help                   Prints this help message -k, --key=keyfile            Location of the common-key file (default: common-key.bin) -r, --region=1-3             Region to use (default: 3)
+  -i, --channelid=ID           New Channel ID For Pack and Inject actions (default: none) -t, --title=title            New Channel name for pack and inject actions (default: none) -h, --help                   Prints this help message -k, --key=keyfile            Location of the common-key file (default: common-key.bin) -r, --region=1-3             Region to use (default: 3)